-The Fall 2018 Internal Transfer Application will open on Monday, November 5 and close on Monday, December 10.
+The Fall 2018 Internal Transfer Application will close on Monday, December 10.
 By applying to transfer internally to Georgetown College, you're affirming that you have a full understanding of the College's curriculum and have determined that the academic opportunities in the College align with your interests and goals.
 Before submitting your application, make sure you've completed the following steps:

 1. Fully acquaint yourself with the College's curriculum, including the core requirements and any major and minor programs that interest you.